 Chloe Ireton is a Lecturer in the History of Iberia and the Iberian World 1500-1800, with a focus on race, religion, and empire.
 Chloe comes to UCL from the University of Texas at Austin, where she completed her PhD in History.
-Over the last few years, Chloe has also held institutional affiliations with the Departmento de Historia at Universidad de los Andes in Bogotá, the Instituto de Investigaciones Históricas at the Universidad Nacional Autónoma de México in Mexico City, and the Area de Historia Modern at the Universidad de Pablo Olavide in Seville, and she has also been a fellow in residence at the John Carter Brown Library in Providence, Rhode Island, and the Huntington Library in San Marino, California.
+Over the last few years, Chloe has also held institutional affiliations with the Departmento de Historia at Universidad de los Andes in Bogotá, the Instituto de Investigaciones Históricas at the Universidad Nacional Autónoma de México in Mexico City, and the Area de Historia Modern at the Universidad de Pablo Olavide in Seville.

-Broadly, Chloe’s teaching centres on the histories of African, Hispanic, and Lusophone worlds, and explores how these regions contributed to knowledge formation and histories of ideas in Europe and the Americas.
+Broadly, Chloe’s teaching centres on the histories of African, Hispanic, and Lusophone worlds between 1500 and 1800, and explores how these regions contributed to knowledge formation and histories of ideas in Europe and the Americas.

-Chloe’s research has been supported by the American Historical Association, The John Carter Brown Library, The Leverhulme Trust, Social Science Research Council Andrew W. Mellon International Dissertation Research Fellowship SSRC-IDRF, The Huntington Library, The Renaissance Society of America, the Conference on Latin American History, and various centers at The University of Texas at Austin, including, The Graduate School, British Studies Program, John L. Warfield Center for African & African American Studies, the Tereza Lozano Institute of Latin American Studies, and the History Department.
+Chloe’s research has been supported by the British Academy/ Leverhulme Trust Small Research Grants, American Historical Association, The John Carter Brown Library, The Leverhulme Trust, Social Science Research Council Andrew W. Mellon International Dissertation Research Fellowship SSRC-IDRF, The Huntington Library, The Renaissance Society of America, the Conference on Latin American History, and various centers at The University of Texas at Austin, including, The Graduate School, British Studies Program, John L. Warfield Center for African & African American Studies, the Tereza Lozano Institute of Latin American Studies, and the History Department.